volvo-cars/developer-portal-api-samples/connected-vehicle-fetch-sample/README.md

 Minimal example using node on how to get started with Volvo Cars’ Connected Vehicle API.

-Read the full API documentation [here](https://developer.volvocars.com/apis/connected-vehicle/details/).
+Read the full API documentation on the [Volvo Cars Developer Portal](https://developer.volvocars.com/apis/connected-vehicle/details/).

 ## Prerequisites

 - node 16 or above.
 - npm 8 or above.

-## Authentication

-To authenticate to the Connected Vehicle API, you need two things: a VCC API Key and an access token.

-- `VCC_API_KEY` - This is an application key that is generated when you create an application on the Volvo Cars Developer Portal.
-Visit [your account on the Volvo Cars Developer Portal](https://developer.volvocars.com/account/) to create an application and acquire your application key.

-- `ACCESS_TOKEN` - This is an OAuth bearer token that you will need to obtain.
-For instructions on how to acquire an access token, please refer to the [Volvo Cars Developer Portal reference on authorisation](https://developer.volvocars.com/apis/docs/authorisation/).

 ## Running Locally